Azure-Samples/contoso-chat/docs/workshop/docs/01-Tour-Guide-Setup/01-setup.md

     !!! info "An [AI Studio hub](https://learn.microsoft.com/azure/ai-studio/concepts/ai-resources) collects resources like generative AI endpoints that can be shared between projects."

-1. **Click** the listed hub resource name to display it. **Check:** 1 project listed under `Projects`.
+1. **Click** the listed hub resource name to display it. **Check:** 1 project is listed under `Projects`.

     !!! info "An [AI Studio project](https://learn.microsoft.com/azure/ai-studio/how-to/create-projects?tabs=ai-studio) is used to organize your work when building applications."

-1. Under "Shared Resources" in the left pane, **click** `Deployments`. **Check:** 4 models listed under `aoai-connection`
+1. Under "Shared Resources" in the left pane, **click** `Deployments`. **Check:** 4 models are listed under `aoai-connection`

     !!! info "The Model Deployments section lists Generative AI models deployed to this Hub.
 For this application, we will use the chat completion models `gpt-4` and `gpt-35-turbo`, and the embedding model `text-embedding-ada-002`."

 **✅ | CONGRATULATIONS!** - Your Azure AI Project is ready!

-!!! abstract "Step 5: View Container Apps Endpoint in tab 5️⃣"
+## Step 5: View Container Apps Endpoint in Tab 5️⃣

 [Azure Container Apps](https://learn.microsoft.com/azure/container-apps/overview) will host the endpoint used to serve the Contoso Chat application on the Contoso Outdoors website.
 We have deployed a container app, but have not yet pushed code to it.

 1. Return to the Azure Portal, Tab 3️⃣
 1. Visit the `rg-AITOUR` Resource group page
 1. Click the `Container App` resource to display the Overview page
-1. Look for `Application Url` - at top right
+1. Look for `Application Url` (at top right), and click it to launch in new tab (Tab 5️⃣)
-1. Click to launch in new tab = Tab 5️⃣
+    * This creates a new tab `"Azure Container Apps"` displaying the logo

-1. See: page with `"Azure Container Apps"` and logo
+!!! info "Azure Container Apps (ACA) is an easy-to-use compute solution for hosting our chat AI application.
+The application is implemented as a FastAPI server that exposes a simple `/create_request` API endpoint to clients for direct use or integration with third-party clients."

 **🌟 | CONGRATULATIONS!** - Your ACA Endpoint is ready!

-!!! abstract "Step 6: Make sure CodeSpaces has completed launching"
+## Step 6: Make sure CodeSpaces has completed launching

 1. Return to your GitHub Codespaces tab, Tab 2️⃣.

 You should see the Visual Studio Online development environment.
 If you have used Visual Studio Code on the desktop, it will look very familiar.
-You should see these components:
+You will see these components:

-  * Left sidebar: The Activity Bar, including the "Prompty" extension logo at the end.
+  * Left sidebar: The Activity Bar, including the "Prompty" extension logo at the end
-  * Left pane: The Explorer pane, showing the files in the `contoso-chat` repository.
+  * Left pane: The Explorer pane, showing the files in the `contoso-chat` repository
   * Right pane: A preview of the main README.md file from the repository
-  * Lower pane: A terminal pane, with a `bash` prompt ready to receive input.
+  * Lower pane: A terminal pane, with a `bash` prompt ready to receive input

 If you don't see those yet, wait until they appear in your browser.